 But it is babies and children who are the most vulnerable.
 The infant mortality rate in Somalia is 79 1000 live births, over 20 times higher than that of Australia (3.6/1000 births).
 And a heartbreaking 1 in 8 children in Somalia won't live past their fifth birthday.

 Often, basic, cost-effective treatments, or the simple sharing of knowledge that can improve hygiene, nutrition and health, are all that is needed to make a huge difference.
 Sadly, these things are out of reach for many parents and their children.

 For Iqro, she was fortunate to be able to linked with a local care group at the time she was having her fourth baby.
-The group, run by volunteer leaders trained by TEAR's partner in Somalia, Medair, was a safe and supportive space for women to share, learn and be equipped to respond to their baby's or children's health issues.
+The group, run by volunteer leaders trained by Tearfund's partner in Somalia, Medair, was a safe and supportive space for women to share, learn and be equipped to respond to their baby's or children's health issues.

 The care group also encourage people women are accessing support during pregnancy and teach them important hygiene practices that can reduce the incidence of infection and diseases like pneumonia, diarrhoea and measles.

 The Care Group leader encouraged Iqro to exclusively breastfeed her new baby, and regularly attend a health clinic - simple strategies that made a huge difference, meaning that her youngest child got a better start to life than his siblings.
 And the friendship and education Iqro received through the group has certainly made life so much better for her and her children.

 Iqro says: “I am now an ambassador because I also teach any mother who delivers [a baby] in the neighbourhood to exclusively breastfeed their children."

 “Now my child is 19 months old and he is the healthiest and the strongest among my children.
 He has not suffered from diarrhoea,” Iqro shared.